 And then you moved completely at a tangent to the Magic Village Club?

 I just started getting into rock.
 It was a completely different track.
 Things like Captain Beefheart, John Mayall, The Nice and so on.

 That’s just about taken us through your ‘Soul Years’ but there’s just one last question.
 It’s about a story that’s become almost an urban myth – and we wondered whether you could clear it up once and for all.
 It’s about the time that The Rolling Stones came down to The Wheel after playing a gig in Manchester…

-And more covering some interesting tales about Sonny Boy Williamson, and then concentrating on Rogers influences after his Twisted Wheel and Blue Note club days is covered in the book: Site Down and listen To This.
-More about Roger from his pals: JOHN CRUMPTON PADRAIG COLMAN
+And more covering some interesting tales about Sonny Boy Williamson, and then concentrating on Rogers influences after his Twisted Wheel and Blue Note club days is covered in the book: Sit Down and listen To This.

 Obituaries The Guardian Newspaper